Zeal8bit/Zeal-8-bit-OS/README.md

 export EXTRA_ROMDISK_FILES="/home/me/documents/file.txt /home/me/dev/mygame.bin"
 ```

-After that, it is required to recompile the OS, with `make`, to build the romdisk image again.
+After that, it is required to recompile the OS, with `cmake --build build`, to build the romdisk image again.
 The logs will show the files that will be part of the romdisk:

 ```
 ...
-Packing the files
-pack disk.img build/init.bin simple.txt /home/me/documents/file.txt /home/me/dev/mygame.bin
+Packing /home/me/documents/file.txt /home/me/dev/mygame.bin
 ```

 ## Flashing